-- Students must maintain a grade point average of 3.5 or higher for courses taken at Mesalands Community College (excluding pre-collegiate courses). - Students must successfully complete 15 or more credit hours and have no grade listed below a "C" in the given semester. - Students must have no outstanding grade of "I" during the given year.
+- Students must maintain a grade point average of 3.5 or higher for courses taken at Mesalands Community College (excluding pre-collegiate courses). - Students must successfully complete 15 or more credit hours and have no grade listed below a "C" in the given semester.
+Students must have no outstanding grade of "I" during the given - Students must have no outstanding grade of "I" during the given year.